 - 2016 - In View of Fairness and Justice: a Monographic Study of China Social Aid System, 89-112, Guo W, Feng B, LYU J, ISBN 978-7-5087-5327-0.
 China Social Press, Beijing, 2016

-During the education pathway I have developed both qualitative research skills and quantitative data analysis skills.
-My qualitative research is focusing on people’s health identities and subjectivities, and my quantitative skills are mostly using R to do big data analysis in population health perspectives.
+My qualitative research is focusing on people’s health identities and subjectivities, and my quantitative skills are mostly using R to do data analysis in health-related perspectives.
 After I complete my PhD, I would like to continue my academic career in universities as a researcher, and I am also open to opportunities to work in international organisations, NGOs, or research institutes.

 - Academia.edu (full cv available): https://leeds.academia.edu/JuntaoLyu